10 Interesting Facts About Vietnam That Can Make You Surprised

 In addition to the crucial business and production sectors controlled by the state to balance life and society, the small projects of the locals are an indispensable factor contributing to the appearance of the economy.
 A large number of people in Vietnam choose to do freelance business to improve their desire to be self-employed in terms of time, finances, and lifestyle.

-All over Vietnam, from rural to urban areas, especially in crowded streets and near supermarkets and large restaurants, are a series of small shops.
-They exist and thrive thanks to convenience and competitive prices.
+A series of small shops exist all over Vietnam, from rural to urban areas, especially in crowded streets and near supermarkets and large restaurants.
+They thrive thanks to their convenience and competitive prices.

 A powerful entrepreneurial spirit also plays a vital role in forming a flavorful street food scene in Vietnam.
 This feature enriches Vietnamese cuisine, which becomes a good plus point in attracting foreign tourists.

-Fact 5: In many places, mouse and snake meat is still a specialty dish.
+Fact 5: Mouse and snake meat is still a specialty dish in many places.

 Have you ever imagined having a plate of mouse meat on the dining table or preparing this typical dish in your kitchen?

 In Vietnam, for many people, mouse meat is a delicious and irresistible specialty.
-They can process mice into countless tasty dishes: steamed, boiled, grilled, roasted, sauteed, stir-fried with lemongrass and chili, roasted, etc. It can be used as a daily dish, snack food for men to enjoy with beer or a unique one to treat guests.
+They can process mice into countless tasty dishes: steamed, boiled, grilled, roasted, sauteed, stir-fried with lemongrass and chili, roasted, etc. It can be used as a snack for men to enjoy with beer or a unique treat for guests.

 With the characteristics of an agricultural country specializing in wet rice cultivation, field mice are a familiar object to Vietnamese farmers.
-The mice have small bodies and live in wet rice fields, and their major food is rice and young seedlings.
-Therefore, rice-field mouse meat is clean, tasty, and rich in nutrients.
+The mice have small bodies and live in wet rice fields.
+Their major food is rice and young seedlings.
+Therefore, rice-field mouse meat is clean, tasty, and nutrient-rich.

-The habit of eating field mice has existed for a long time in rural areas of Vietnam when farmers’ lives were still struggling and lacking food sources.
+The habit of eating field mice has existed for a long time in rural areas when Vietnamese farmers were still struggling and lacking food sources.
 During the flooding season, mice from the rice fields lose their shelters and find their way to higher areas.
-That’s when people come together to catch rice for food.
+That’s when people come together to catch mice for food.
 This habit has lasted for many generations to this day: mouse meat is still a Vietnamese specialty, which is a part of the culture of wet rice agriculture.

-Besides mice, snakes are also food for a large group of Vietnamese people.
-Due to the unique food source, snake meat is expensive compared to other common dishes.
-In many areas, people also build snake farms to provide meat for restaurants specializing in serving this typical food.
+Besides mice, snakes are also a staple food for many Vietnamese people.
+Due to their unique food source, snake meat is expensive compared to other common dishes.
+In many areas, people also build snake farms to provide meat for restaurants specializing in this typical food.

 According to Vietnamese Oriental Medicine, snake meat has a sweet and salty taste, a fishy smell, and warm properties.
-It also has the effect of repelling leprosy, reducing fever, and eliminating dampness.
-With the high nutritional content, many people use snakes as a rich nutrition source to nourish the body.
+It also repels leprosy, reduces fever, and eliminates dampness.
+Because of its high nutritional content, many people use snakes as a rich source of nutrition to nourish the body.

-Currently, the number of people in Vietnam who eat mouse and snake meat is decreasing, so the number of restaurants selling these specialties is not much, so it is hard to find them.
-Usually, only locals know where it is.
+Currently, the number of people in Vietnam who eat mouse and snake meat is decreasing, so the number of restaurants selling these specialties is not large, making it hard to find them.
+Usually, only locals know where they are.

-In addition to strange dishes like mice and snakes, you will also see many people eating balut eggs (called Trung Lon in Vietnamese), coconut worms, duck blood pudding, and pig blood pudding.
+In addition to strange dishes like mice and snakes, many people eat balut eggs (called Trung Lon in Vietnamese), coconut worms, duck blood pudding, and pig blood pudding.
 But Vietnamdrive advises you to think carefully before trying any strange dishes in Vietnam.

-Fact 6: Hanoi is the capital, but the economy in Ho Chi Minh City has developed strongly.
+Fact 6: Hanoi is the capital, but the economy in Ho Chi Minh City has developed enormously.

-Many tourists mistakenly believe that Ho Chi Minh City is the capital of Vietnam, but in fact, Hanoi is the capital of this beloved country.
+Many tourists mistakenly believe that Ho Chi Minh City is the capital of Vietnam.
+Still, in fact, Hanoi is the capital of this beloved country.
 These are the two largest cities, located at two ends of the country: Hanoi in the north and Ho Chi Minh in the south.

 saigon vs hanoi vietnam

-If Hanoi is the leading administrative center, then Ho Chi Minh City is the economic engine of the country.
+If Hanoi is the leading administrative center, Ho Chi Minh City is the country’s significant economic engine.

-The economy in HCM is dynamic, covering a full range of key economic sectors such as finance, trade, services, tourism, transportation, logistics, high technology, software technology, and industrial manufacturing.
-The powerful development of the economy, culture, and modern urban life has made Ho Chi Minh City become a highlighted landmark in Vietnam.
+The economy in HCM is dynamic, covering a full range of vital economic sectors such as finance, trade, services, tourism, transportation, logistics, high technology, software technology, and industrial manufacturing.
+The robust economy, culture, and modern urban development have made Ho Chi Minh City a highlighted landmark in Vietnam.

 Both Hanoi and Ho Chi Minh are economic locomotives and important cultural, educational, and medical centers of the country.
 However, each place stands out with its own unique culture and lifestyle.
-The cultural imprint of each place is clearly shown through accent, way of speaking, cuisine, architecture as well as house layout, or communication culture.
-If possible, don’t miss these two cities when you travel to Vietnam.
-And, pay attention to the narrow houses, you will see interesting things.
+The cultural imprint of each place is clearly shown through accent, way of speaking, cuisine, architecture, house layout, or communication culture.

 Fact 7: Some places still use flat toilets.

-Flat toilets in Vietnam are still quite popular, especially in rural areas or public restrooms, because it is not a problem for the locals and seems cleaner in a few situations.
-However, for international tourists, these toilets have become a concern for them.
+Flat toilets in Vietnam are still quite popular, especially in rural areas or public restrooms, because they are not a problem for the locals and seem cleaner in a few situations.
+However, these toilets have become a concern for international tourists.

 We encourage you to “release all the excess inside your body” at the hotel before getting on the bus to go sightseeing.
 This is because most toilets at the rest stops on routes are of poor quality.

-Although drivers try to choose locations that specialize in serving tourists so that they can conveniently use the “happy house”.
+However, drivers try to choose locations that specialize in serving tourists so that they can conveniently use the “happy house.”
 However, it is still unavoidable that the toilet smells and only has a squat toilet.
-So, don’t be disappointed and dissatisfied with the drivers when they can’t find a place with better restrooms than you expected.
+So, feel satisfied with the drivers when they can’t find a place with better restrooms than you expected.

 Fact 8: There is a land where “nine dragons” reside.

-Belonging to the southern region of Vietnam, the Mekong Delta is called Cuu Long, meaning nine dragons.
-It’s because there are nine large winding rivers carrying alluvium to the entire delta before flowing into the sea, like the shape of nine rising dragons.
+The Mekong Delta, which belongs to the southern region of Vietnam, is called Cuu Long, meaning nine dragons.
+It’s called this because nine large winding rivers carry alluvium to the entire delta before flowing into the sea, like the shape of nine rising dragons.
 Therefore, local people call this region the land of Cuu Long.

 cuu long land